Honouring and sharing local stories of resilience, survival, loss and the future

 Cassie Lynch Writer, researcher and consultant Cassie Lynch is a descendant of the Noongar people whose ancestral lands comprise the south west and south coast of Western Australia.
 She is currently living in Perth and researching a creative PhD investigating colonial ideology and the intersection of Aboriginal cultural memory and Western concepts of deep time.
 Cassie is the artistic director and programmer for Woylie Fest, an all-Aboriginal storytelling festival for kids and teen.

-Laniyuk Garcon-Mills is of French and Larrakia / Kungarrakan / Gurindji heritage, whose writing reflects the intersectionality of her cross-cultural and queer identity.
-She has contributed to Colouring the Rainbow: Blak Queer and Trans Perspectives, won the Indigenous residency for Canberra’s Noted Writers Festival 2017.
-She is a recent resident of the Copyright Agency Cultural Fund, Overland Writers Residency to address a lack of opportunities for marginalised writers.
+Laniyuk was born of a French mother and a Larrakia, Kungarrakan and Gurindji father.
+Her poetry and short memoir often reflect the intersectionality of her cross-cultural and queer identity.
+She contributed to the book Colouring the Rainbow: Blak Queer and Trans Perspectives as well as winning the Indigenous residency for Canberra’s Noted Writers Festival 2017.
+Laniyuk received Overland’s Writers Residency for 2018 as well as being shortlisted for Overland’s 2018 Nakata-Brophy poetry prize.

 Monica Karo, a Gunai/Kurnai and Gunditjmara descendant is a Melbourne-based poet, writer, actor and singer-songwriter.
 Reflecting a deep connection to spirituality through her ancestry, Monica brings a raw element by infusing her strong cultural values and personal experiences of womanhood into her poetry.
 Monica is a passionate young artist and mother who strives for an empathetic approach to life, all peoples and the environment.